g-giuliari-impact-initiatives/JMMI-API-Documentation-Dashboard/README.md

-# Shiny Dashboard
+# JMMI API Documentation Dashboard

-This repository contains the code for a Shiny dashboard developed in R. The dashboard utilizes various R packages to provide an interactive web application.
+This repository contains the code for the JMMI API Documentation Shiny dashboard developed in R. The dashboard utilizes various R packages to provide an interactive web application.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)